 Both proofing baskets come equipped with fabric liners for easy cleaning and years of use.
 The classic lame comes with five additional blades and a blade cover for safe storage.

-The Bighorn Exchange 12-Piece Banneton Kit will get you from mixing to proofing to baking—and it's all neatly packaged in one box that makes a great gift for you or someone else.
-The kit includes two round bannetons, a 9-inch and a 10-inch, with fabric liners.
-Additionally, the kit includes a dough whisk for mixing your dough by hand with less mess, as well as a bench scraper to shape, cut, and lift your dough.
-Finally, the kit includes a classic lame with additional blades and blade cover.
-All of these pieces individually would likely cost more than double the price of this kit and will have a new baker outfitted in no time at all.
+The Bighorn Exchange Banneton Proofing Baskets will take you from mixing and proofing to baking—and it's all neatly packaged in one box that makes a great gift for you or someone else.
+The set includes one 10-inch round banneton, one 9-inch banneton, and two linen liners.
+Additionally, the kit includes a 10-inch whisk for mixing your dough by hand with less mess, as well as a metal dough scraper to shape, cut, and lift your dough.
+Finally, this set includes a professional scoring knife with five blades and a leather cover.
+All these pieces individually would likely cost more than double the price of this set.
+This kit will have a new baker outfitted in no time at all.

-You don’t have to pay an arm and a leg for good bread baking tools.
-But if you want a bread-making set ready to make beautiful professional looking boules the moment your bubbling sourdough starter is ready, the Williams Sonoma Bread Baker’s Dream Set has the banneton and dutch oven-style pot you need to make it a reality.
+You don’t have to pay an arm and a leg for good bread-baking tools.
+But if you want a bread-making set to make professional-looking boules, the Williams Sonoma Bread Baker’s Dream Set has the banneton and Dutch oven-style pot you need to make it a reality.

 The main attraction here is the Emile Henry Bread Pot, made of Burgundian clay and designed with a lid to trap steam inside the pot—an essential step for high-rising breads with perfectly bubbly and crunchy crusts.

-Additionally, the 11-inch rattan banneton will accommodate a variety of doughs.
-Included in the set is a black walnut and brass-finished straight edge lame for sharp and crisp scoring, a beautiful addition to any kitchen.
+Additionally, the 11-inch rattan brotform will accommodate a variety of doughs.
+The walnut and brass-finished straight edge lame will make a great addition to any kitchen, ensuring sharp and crisp scoring.
 It also comes with a coordinating dough whisk to help bring your dough together in style.

-While most baguettes are typically proofed on a piece of linen or canvas called a “couche," you will likely be making a much smaller batch of bread at home, and having a proofing basket to support your baguette or French loaf will improve the overall handling and shape of your bread immensely.
+While most baguettes are typically proofed on a piece of linen or canvas called a “couche," you will likely be making a much smaller batch of bread at home.
+Having a proofing basket to support your baguette or French loaf will improve the overall handling and shape of your bread immensely.